 “If you decide to go into the combination food and gasoline business, you’ll find that gasoline will be a small part of your margin…You’ll need to make 80% or better of your total margin dollars from selling things other than gasoline.”

 —John Roscoe in a 1976 speech to oil executives.
-Nearly 40 years later, convenience stores pump a then-incomprehensible 143,000 gallons per store per month, yet gasoline today only accounts for 40% of margin dollars.
+Gasoline today only accounts for about 35% of margin dollars.

 In the beginning, one of the biggest challenges was how to integrate ease of payment into the self-service experience, said Scott Negley, director of global product management for Wayne.